Biden slams Trump over alleged comments mocking US war dead

 Secretary of State Mike Pompeo told “Fox & Friends” on Friday that he was with the president for a good part of the trip to France.
 “I never heard him use the words that are described in that article,” Pompeo said.

-Asked Friday about possibly seeing Trump when they will both be in Shanksville, Pennsylvania for the anniversary of the Sept.
-11 terrorist attacks next week, Biden said, "I didn't know he was going until after I announced on my own.
-Of course."
+Asked Friday about the possibility of seeing Trump when they will both be in Shanksville, Pennsylvania, for the anniversary of the Sept.
+11 terrorist attacks next week, Biden said: “I didn’t know he was going until after I announced on my own.
+Of course.”